Literature: Lemony Snicket: The Unauthorized Autobiography

 Lemony Snicket, Author and Fugitive

-Clandestine Cover: Some forms of the hardcover version had a dust-jacket which could be reversed to a cover for The Littlest Elf; other forms had a jacket that reversed to the cover of the first book in a fictional series, The Luckiest Kids in the World.
+- Clandestine Cover: The hardcover version had a dust-jacket which could be reversed to a cover of the first book in a fictional series, The Luckiest Kids in the World.

 Today was a very cold and bitter day, as cold and bitter as a cup of hot chocolate, if the cup of hot chocolate had vinegar added to it and were placed in a refrigerator for several hours.